Koninginnedok: Moved to a dock

+The acquisition of the even larger Julianadok became part of a bigger plan to concentrate all ADM dry docks on one location.
+On 9 February 1909, Koningsdok was moved to a location in a new dock northwest of Koninginnnedok.
+On 13 January 1911 Koninginnedok was moved to this same dock, where it would be moored between six dolphins.
+This was actually done while the German steamer SS Franz Horn was being repaired on top of her.
+Two tugboats of the Gebroerders Goedkoop, Antointette and Noord-Holland VII moved the dry dock about 500 m.
+During the move, Prinses Juliana was on top of Wilhelmina Drydock.

 During World War II, all dry docks of the ADM were sabotaged by the German occupiers.
 After the war Koninginnedok was repaired without much trouble.
 A 1950 image shows that Koninginnedok underwent several changes.
 E.g. the boiler houses on top of the sides were removed and cranes were added.